Welcome to Introductory Quantum Mechanics Course

 Why This Course?

-- These tutorials could be useful to graduate and postgraduate scholars for basic ideas.
+- These tutorials could be useful to graduate and postgraduate students for basic ideas of quantum mechanics.

-- It covers all primary subjects for all Universities/Institute’s syllabus
+- It covers all topics as per the UGC syllabus

-- Demonstration of the associated experiments or simulations and associated viva questions.
+- Demonstration of the relevant experiments or simulations.

 It is free, no registration fee required.